Imagination-King/coding-cheat-sheet/readme.txt

   doesn't need either.
 - Have a chain of "if-else" statements?
 Try using a "switch" statement.
 These will need the "break" statements though.
+- While these tips use the Java commands, similar features exist for every language
+  - Want to send output to a file instead of the CLI?
+Use "java ProgramName > [args] fileName" Try pasting this into the terminal: java .\JavaCodeSnippets\HelloWorld.java >data.txt
+  - Similarly, to read data from a file, use "java ProgramName < fileName"
+  - If you have a two way communication between files, use "java Program1 | java Program2" This would be the same as typing "java Program1 > fileName" and "java Program2 < fileName"
+  - Some standard filters (programs that convert standard input to standard output) include sort (java Program | sort) which sorts the output, grep (grep x < Program) which prints every line from the program that contains x, and more (java Program | more) which prints until your screen is full, then waits for you to hit the space bar before printing more